 Refinancing your mortgage loan is a perfect way to reduce your current mortgage rate and save money each month.
 A refinanced mortgage creates a new home loan with new terms.
 You can extend the length of your mortgage, reduce the length of your mortgage or apply for a different type of loan.
 There is no rule that says you have to refinance with your current lender.
 In fact, many homeowners refinance with a different mortgage company.
-But before skipping out on your present bank, consider the benefits of refinancing with the same company or bank.
+Sometimes it's smart to go with your current lender; at other times you'll do better with a new one.

 Better Mortgage Rate